+Specified fuses:

+Main fuse:

+15.0 A

+Accessory fuse:

-Specified fuses: Main fuse: 15.0 A Signaling system fuse: 7.5 A
+7.5 A

 Always use a fuse of the specified rating, and never use a substitute object in place of the proper fuse.
-An improper fuse or a substitute object can cause damage to the electrical system. which could lead to a fire.
+An improper fuse or a substitute object can cause damage to the electrical system, which could lead to a fire.

 - 3. Turn the key to "ON" and turn on the electrical circuits to check if the devices operate. - 4.
-If the fuse immediately blows again, have a Yamaha dealer check the electrical system.
+If the fuse immediately blows again, have a Yamaha dealer check the electrical system. - Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit. - 6.
+Install the seat.

-EBU28160 Headlight bulb
+Headlight bulb